ybr-nx/laravel-mariadb/README.md

 # laravel-mariadb
 Add MariaDB JSON support to Laravel.
-Requires at least MariaDB 10.2.
+Requires at least MariaDB 10.2 (and 10.2.7 to use ->json() migrations)

 #### Install
 Using composer: